mridul037/mridul037/README.md

 **Quote of the hour:**

-For all its power, the computer is a harsh taskmaster.
-Its programs must be correct, and what we wish to say must be said accurately in every detail.
+I consider that the golden rule requires that if I like a program I must share it with other people who like it.
+Software sellers want to divide the users and conquer them, making each user agree not to share with others.
+I refuse to break solidarity with other users in this way.

-~ Alan Perlis
+~ Richard Stallman
 <pre>

 </pre>